 We will retain any images you send us of your driving licence, for the purposes of processing your quotation and administering your policy.

 The Flood Re scheme helps homeowners get insurance in flood risk areas.
-If your property is eligible we’ll send your property details to the scheme.
+If your property is eligible, we’ll send your property details to the scheme.

 We collect and use information about claimants (including children under the age of 18) and witnesses, in order to process or pursue a claim.

-An insured party on your policy (e.g. named driver) may notify us of an incident or claim against your policy.
+An insured party on your policy (e.g. a named driver) may notify us of an incident or claim against your policy.